 When cooking is finished — but before the lid is opened — the pressure inside the pot must be released.
 That process can be done in one of three ways:

-The steam valve is gently turned so the heat can escape.
+Quick release: The steam valve is gently turned so the heat can escape.

-The heat is turned off, and the pot is allowed to cool for 10 to 15 minutes before lid removal.
+Natural release: The heat is turned off, and the pot is allowed to cool for 10 to 15 minutes before lid removal.

-The pressure cooker is placed under running cool water.
+Cold-water release: The pressure cooker is placed under running cool water.
 This is the most dangerous method of pressure release, as steam can escape from vents accidentally left open.

-Many people eat pressure-cooked food because they believe it’s healthier, tastier, and easier/faster to prepare.
+Many people eat pressure-cooked food because they believe it’s healthier, tastier, easier, and faster to prepare.

 Our kitchen expert Francois says: "Pressure cookers are lifesavers for busy chefs.
 Cook a risotto in 15 minutes without stirring!"